 Our Mission

 The Trinity University Student Ambassadors (TUSA) serve as representatives of the Trinity student body to Trinity alumni, donors, and the University community.
-During their time as Student Ambassadors students develop skills in teamwork, leadership, social relations, and event management.
-Working closely with the Alumni Relations and Development offices, the Ambassadors aim to boost student engagement by establishing and maintaining memorable traditions, raise campus awareness about the importance of giving, and link current and past Trinity students in order to share experiences, open opportunities, and promote a lifetime commitment to philanthropy.
+Working closely with the Alumni Relations and Development offices, the Ambassadors aim to boost student engagement by establishing and maintaining memorable traditions, raising campus awareness about the importance of giving, and linking current and past Trinity students to share experiences, open opportunities, and promote a lifetime commitment to philanthropy.

 Perks of Membership

 Interested in becoming a Student Ambassador?
 Students are welcome to apply during recruitment in the spring semester.
-During that time applicants must submit a completed application, be in good academic standing, have a 2.5 cumulative GPA, and attend an interview with members of our executive team.
+Applicants must submit a completed application.
+Contact our executive team to learn more!

 All our programming efforts fall into four main pillars: